North Dakota public schools are rethinking curriculum

 For example, it will be an easy way to gain credit for something as simple as a community service project if it involves science and relates to the student’s career path.

-Superintendent Baesler shared with me how excited she is, and says the first class to graduate under this new curriculum will be 20-23.

-North Dakota State Superintendent Kirsten Baesler sat down with KX News reporter Cameron Brewer virtually to discuss the new approach to education.
+North Dakota State Superintendent Kirsten Baesler sat down with us virtually to discuss the new approach to education.

 “North Dakota will become the very first state in the nation to have a graduation path that will authorize the graduation pathway to receive the North Dakota diploma based on mastery of skills and content knowledge versus a high school diploma,” explained Baesler.